What is PIH?

 You probably won't notice these symptoms, but your doctor or midwife should pick them up during your antenatal appointments.

 As pre-eclampsia develops, it can cause fluid retention (oedema), which often causes sudden swelling of the feet, ankles, face and hands.

 Oedema is another common symptom of pregnancy, but it tends to be in the lower parts of the body, such as the feet and ankles.
 It will gradually build up during the day.
 If the swelling is sudden, and it particularly affects the face and hands, it could be pre-eclampsia.

 - severe headaches that don’t go away with painkillers

 - vision problems, such as blurring or seeing flashing lights

-- pain in the upper abdomen (just below the ribs)
+- severe pain in the upper abdomen (just below the ribs)

 - excessive weight gain due to fluid retention

 - feeling generally unwell